Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ending June 2023, Kings Park had a median income among taxpayers of $41,880.
-The average income stood at $47,623.
-This is below the national average and compares to levels of $57,688 and $75,164 across Greater Melbourne respectively.
-Based on Wage Price Index growth of 8.25% since financial year ending June 2023, current estimates for Kings Park would be approximately $45,335 (median) and $51,552 (average) as of September 2025.
-Census data from 2021 shows household, family and personal incomes in Kings Park all fall between the 2nd and 15th percentiles nationally.
-Looking at income distribution, the $1,500 - $2,999 bracket dominates with 31.1% of residents (2,539 people), mirroring the broader area where 32.8% occupy this bracket.
-Housing affordability pressures are severe in Kings Park, with only 84.3% of income remaining, ranking at the 16th percentile nationally.
+AreaSearch's aggregation of ATO data for Kings Park in financial year 2023 shows a median taxpayer income of $41,880 and an average of $47,623.
+These figures are below the national averages of $57,688 and $75,164 respectively for Greater Melbourne.
+Based on Wage Price Index growth since financial year 2023, estimated median income is approximately $45,335 and average is $51,552 by September 2025.
+According to the 2021 Census, incomes in Kings Park fall between the 2nd and 15th percentiles nationally for households, families, and individuals.
+The predominant income cohort spans 31.1% of locals (2,539 people) earning $1,500 - 2,999 annually, consistent with surrounding trends at 32.8%.
+Housing affordability pressures are severe, with only 84.3% of income remaining after housing costs, ranking at the 16th percentile nationally.

 Frequently Asked Questions - Income